mikej100/gsheets/README.md

 The utility is accessed by the user as a ShinyApp.
 Data is retreived from a pre-defined Google Sheet and presented in two summary
 forms: one for sales and one for crops.
 The use can download an excel spreadsheet containing the two reports as well as the raw data.
+This has been developed for a sales and stock control utility for small business using free-to-use software.
+The Google Sheets data is updated by field staff using Google Forms or FormBox mobile app when off-network.

 Installation
 ============